drabo/minikube/README.md

 service/kubernetes   ClusterIP   10.96.0.1    <none>        443/TCP   58d
 ```

-This shows all components in the default namespace.
+This showed all components in the default namespace.

 ##### 7.2.
 Use GUI to explore cluster #####